-1 EXECUTIVE SUMMARY
+5 EXECUTIVE SUMMARY

-- 1.1 This application seeks Permission in Principle (PiP) for the development of two dwellings on Land North of the Quadrant, Primrose Hill outside the developed footprint of Doddington. - 1.2 Under Policies LP3 and LP12 of the Fenland Local Plan, the site is considered to be in an 'Elsewhere' location, where new housing is only supported if it is demonstrably essential to a rural-based enterprise.
+- 1.1 This application seeks Permission in Principle (PiP) for the development of two dwellings on Land South of 29 Primrose Hill, outside the developed footprint of Doddington. - 1.2 Under Policies LP3 and LP12 of the Fenland Local Plan, the site is considered to be in an 'Elsewhere' location, where new housing is only supported if it is demonstrably essential to a rural-based enterprise.
 No such justification has been provided.
 The development would therefore be in direct conflict with the settlement hierarchy and spatial strategy of the Local Plan. - 1.3 The site lies within Flood Zones 1, 2 and 3.
-Indicative built development is partially shown in flood zones 2 and 3.
+Built development is shown in flood zones 2 and 3.
 The application is not accompanied by a sequential test and as such insufficient assessment has been undertaken and inadequate information submitted to demonstrate that it is not possible for the development to be located on a site with a lower risk of flooding.
-This proposal is therefore contrary to Policy LP14 of the Fenland Local Plan, and Chapter 14 of the National Planning Policy Framework. - 1.4 Although the density of development proposed is low and could be accommodated physically on the site, this does not overcome the fundamental policy objections regarding location and use.
+It is therefore considered that the proposal is not in accordance with Policy LP14 of the Fenland Local Plan, 2014, and Chapter 14 of the National Planning Policy Framework, 2024. - 1.4 Although the density of development proposed is low and could be accommodated physically on the site, this does not overcome the fundamental policy objections regarding location and use.
 Other technical details, including highway safety, would be addressed at the second stage (Technical Details Consent), though no objections have been raised by the highways authority at this stage. - 1.5 Therefore, the proposed development fails to comply with the Local Plan's spatial strategy and the site's location remains unsuitable for residential development in principle. - 1.6 Accordingly, this application is recommended for refusal.

-2 SITE DESCRIPTION
+6 SITE DESCRIPTION

-- 2.1 The application site is located outside of the settlement footprint of Doddington.
-The site is situated to the west of Primrose Hill and is in agricultural use.
-Adjacent development consists of a commercial building to the south, and a dwelling of 'exceptional' design approved under reference F/YR21/0015/F on the opposite side of Primrose Hill.
-An 'exceptional' design dwelling is an exemption from normal rural residential policy and is supported by Paragraph 84 (previously Paragraph 80) of the NPPF.
-Arable fields are located to the north and west of the site.
-The site is bordered by established trees and hedging to the eastern frontage with open boundaries to the east, south and west. - 2.2 The site topography slopes away from the highway with a drain located to the eastern frontage of the site.
-The majority of the site is located in Flood Zone 1 with the rear of the site located in Flood Zones 2 and 3.
-A eastern frontage drain is subject to a low, medium and high annual likelihood of surface water flooding, however, this drain whilst immediately adjacent to the site frontage is outside of the red line boundary.
+- 2.1 The application site is located outside of the settlement footprint of Doddington, to the west side of Primrose Hill and is an agricultural field within an area characterised by its open, agricultural nature with some sporadic development.
+To the north of the site is 29 Primrose Hill which is a replacement dwelling.
+On the opposite side of Primrose Hill are a pair of barns which have been converted to residential.
+The site is bordered by post and rail fencing to the boundary with 29 Primrose Hill and open boundaries to the east, south and west. - 2.2 The site topography slopes away from the highway with a drain located to the eastern frontage of the site and a separate drain to the southern boundary.
+The majority of the site is located in Flood Zones 2 and 3, with the north-eastern corner of the site located in Flood Zone 1.
+None of the site is subject to a low, medium or high annual likelihood of surface water flooding.

-3 PROPOSAL
+7 PROPOSAL